Make a referral

 Why is that the case?
 It is the brain which dictates

-Currently the Case Manager for a client may be selected on the basis of:
+Currently, the Case Manager for a client may be selected based on:

 • Geography – it is important that the Case Manager can regularly make contact with the client.

-• Clinical experience – it is important that the Case Manager understands the diagnosis and prognosis
+• Clinical experience – the Case Manager must understand the diagnosis and prognosis

 Does the case manager share any of the client’s background or interests?
 We were involved in a case where this became an essential selection criteria.

 An elite cyclist was knocked down while on a training ride.
-They suffered serious brain and physical injuries which would radically effect the rest of their life.
-It was obviously going to be a high value claim with a very long slow rehabilitation, this became more drawn out by the client’s frequent rejection of case manager.
-Eventually a team was identified in which the key players were keen cyclists.
+They suffered serious brain and physical injuries which would radically affect the rest of their life.
+It was going to be a high-value claim with a very long slow rehabilitation, this became more drawn out by the client’s frequent rejection of the case manager.
+Eventually, a team was identified in which the key players were keen cyclists.
 They could discuss things in a more relatable way, set targets in context and understand what objectives the client would respond to.

 Back to News